-1 Vashishtha 21.10 says 'four kinds of' women viz. one who has intercourse with a pupil or with the husband's teacher, or one who kills her husband or commits adultery with a man or degraded caste should be abandoned.Yaj.
+$^{\rm 4}$ Vashishtha 21.10 says 'four kinds of women viz. one who has intercourse with a pupil or with the husband's teacher, or one who kills her husband or commits adultery with a man or degraded caste, should be abandoned.

+Yaj.
 (III.
-296-297) is against and says that even such women should he kept near the house and given starving maintenance.
-Vide Atri V. 1-5.]
-"21.[Kane's Kalivarjya pp. 8-12.]
-Killing oneself for the sake of another."
+296-297) is against and says that even such women should be kept, near the house and given starving maintenance.
+Vide Atri V. 1-5.

+Kane's Kalivarjya pp. 8-12.

-[The Smritis say that a man should run the risk of life for cows and Brahmanas: vide Manu XI.
-79 and Vishnu'111.
-45.]"
+$^{\rm 6}$ The Smritis say that a man should run the risk of life for cows and Brahmanas; vide Manu XI.
+79 and Vishnu III.
+45.

-22. Giving up food left after one has partaken of it."[[][Vashishtha 14.20-21 says that food left after one has partaken of it from what was taken out lor oneself or food touched by such leaving should not be eaten.
-Or this may mean 'giving to another the leavings of food ': some smriti.s permit giving Ucchista to Shudras and the like. which is forbidden here.
-Vide Gautama X. 61 and Manu X. 125]"
+Vashishtha 14.20-21 says that food left after one has partaken of it from what was taken out for oneself or food touched by such leaving should not be eaten.
+Or this may mean 'giving to another the leavings of food': some smritis permit giving Ucchista to Shudras and the like, which is forbidden here.
+Vide Gautama X. 61 and Manu X. 125.

-23. Resolve to worship a particular idol for life (in return for payment) "^IManu III.
-152 makes a Brahmana performing worship for money unfit lor invitation in sraddha and 'devakrtya'.]
+$^{8}$ Manu III.
+152 makes a Brahmana performing worship for money unfit for invitation in sraddha and 'devakrtya'.

-"24.
-Touching the bodies of persons who are in impurity due to death after the charred bones are collected "[Collection of charred bones took place on the fourth day after cremation.
-Vishnu 19.
-10-12: Vaikhanasil-Smartasutra V. 7: Sarmarta. verses 38-39] "
+Collection of charred bones took place on the fourth day after cremation.
+Vishnu 19, 10-12; Vaikhanasa-Smartasutra V. 7; Samvarta, verses 38-39.